0xmetropolis/metro-docs/docs/podarchy-explorer/01-intro.md

 ##### Explore on-chain structures with the Podarchy Explorer.
 ---

 The Podarchy Explorer is a spatial interface that indexes and visualizes on-chain permissions and other relationships.
+With the Explorer, operators can quickly examine protocols they want to partner with and security researchers can map associated permissions of systems they are investigating.

 ## Podarchy Explorer